ExtremeXOS Network Operating System

-ExtremeXOS provides interfaces and tools to support the need for network to be programmable development platform.
-This allows our customers to maximize network utilization, get critical insights into the network, and innovate rapidly by being able to integrate the network in unique ways.
+ExtremeXOS provides interfaces and tools to use the network as a programmable development platform.
+This allows our customers to maximize network utilization, gain critical insights, and innovate rapidly by integrating the network in unique ways.

 ExtremeXOS software development kit (SDK) extends the capabilities of ExtremeXOS through a set of comprehensive application programming interfaces (APIs).
-These interfaces augment the networking power of ExtremeXOS by allowing applications the ability to interface directly with Extreme Networks switches.
-Separate SDKs available for SOAP/XML-based, and switch-native applications.
+These interfaces augment the networking power of ExtremeXOS by giving applications the ability to interface directly with Extreme Networks switches.
+Separate SDKs are available for SOAP/XML-based and switch-native applications.

 Virtualized version of ExtremeXOS that can be used to build a virtual lab and familiarize oneself with ExtremeXOS.